apache/jmeter/README.md

 ### Windows

-For Windows there are also some other scripts which you can drag-and-drop a JMX file onto:
+For Windows, there are also some other scripts which you can drag-and-drop a JMX file onto:

 - `jmeter-n.cmd` - runs the file as a non-GUI test